mrOranger/RxJs/README.md

 });
 ```

-moreover, callback share the same application's state, that is can change the current status and for this reason they are known as **side-effect** functions.
+moreover, callback share the same application's state, that is any changes to the application's internal state could have a **side effect** on each element in the application itself.
 Of course, we would like to minimize the use of side-effect functions using only **pure** functions.
 Luckily, starting from **ES6**, JavaScript introduces **Promise**.
 A Promise is a data type that wraps asynchronous code using two callbacks to handle operation's success and failure scenarios, that is our code can be written in a better and cleaner way:

 ```javascript
 updateUserData(userData)